chhuang-one/sqxclib/doc/Sqdb.md

 	}
 ```

-## How to support new SQL product:
+## How to support new Database product:

-User can refer SqdbMysql.h and SqdbMysql.c to support new SQL product.
+User can refer SqdbMysql.h and SqdbMysql.c to support new Database product.
 SqdbEmpty.h and SqdbEmpty.c is a workable sample, but it do nothing.

 #### 1 define new structure that derived from SqdbConfig and Sqdb